Applying for a Blue Badge

 If you get certain benefits you'll automatically be able to get a Blue Badge.
 The application will be straightforward.

 You don't need to be able to drive to apply for a Blue Badge, unless you're applying because of problems with your arms.

 Follow the advice on this page to renew your Blue Badge, too.
 You can’t use an expired badge, so make sure you apply for a new one as early as possible.
 You can ask your council when to submit your renewal.

-Don't apply for a Blue Badge from anywhere other than your council or GOV.UK.
+You can only get a Blue Badge from your local council or at GOV.UK.